Flex Your Negotiating Clout: What You Should Know Before You Negotiate Your Stock Compensation Package

 Even if an employment agreement states that it supersedes all other documents, you may still end up in court arguing about which is right.
 “If you use a lawyer for nothing else but ensuring that the client is getting what they think they're actually getting, that would be a huge benefit,” Ms. Baker told the financial advisors at the myStockOptions.com conference.

 For more details on job negotiations involving equity compensation, see Alisa Baker's three-part article series, Negotiating And Structuring Your Stock Compensation, elsewhere in this website's section Job Events, along with the related FAQ.
-You can also research compensation ranges at the website PayScale.
-For salaries at startup companies, try AngelList.

 Jane Yoo is a CFP® and the founder of Jane Financial in Oakland, California.
 This article was published solely for its content and quality.
 Neither the author nor her firm compensated us in exchange for publication of this article.